Google lays out new features to keep users clicking after lockdown

-Alphabet Inc's (GOOGL.O) Google on Tuesday unveiled updates across many services, including Maps and Docs, as the company showcases its role in a world that has become more digitally connected during the pandemic.
+(Reuters) -Alphabet Inc’s Google on Tuesday unveiled updates across many services, including Maps and Docs, as the company showcases its role in a world that has become more digitally connected during the pandemic.

 Google’s search, video-conferencing and other tools have been increasingly used in the past year as lockdowns and other pandemic restrictions forced people to shop and communicate online.

-With in-person activities resuming, Google is out to make a case it can remain relevant and compete with services from Microsoft Corp (MSFT.O), Apple Inc (AAPL.O) and others, including through features that foster hybrid working set-ups.
+With in-person activities resuming, Google is out to make a case it can remain relevant and compete with services from Microsoft Corp, Apple Inc and others, including through features that foster hybrid working set-ups.

 Chief Executive Sundar Pichai is headlining a two-hour livestream on Tuesday as part of Google I/O, the company’s annual three-day developer conference.
 The forum was cancelled last year due to COVID-19 and has a mostly virtual audience this year.